2gitankit/California-housing/README.md

 ### `High Positive Correlations`

-MedInc and target: Typically, a high positive correlation suggests that as the median income increases, the median house value also tends to increase.
+MedInc and target: In the data a high positive correlation suggests that as the median income increases, the median house value also tends to increase.

-AveRooms and Population: This usually indicates that areas with more average rooms per household also have higher populations.

 ### `High Negative Correlations`

-AveBedrms and target: A high negative correlation here might suggest that areas with a higher average number of bedrooms per household tend to have lower house values.
+AveBedrms and target: A high negative correlation in the dataset might suggest that areas with a higher average number of bedrooms per household tend to have lower house values.

 ## How to Run